Why study European studies?

 No more than 12 hours may be shared between a 27-hour European studies co-major and another major.

-To graduate with Honors in European Studies students must complete the requirements for the co-major plus the two-semester sequence EURS 501 Research for Honors in European Studies and EURS 502 Senior Honors Thesis in European Studies.
+To graduate with Honors in European Studies students must complete the requirements for the co-major plus the two-semester sequence EURS 501 Research for Honors in European Studies and EURS 502 European Studies Honors Project.
 To qualify for honors, students must maintain a 3.5 grade-point average in the courses making up the European Studies co-major and a 3.25 cumulative grade-point average through graduation.
 Students must obtain approval of their research topic by a faculty member affiliated with the European Studies Program who will serve as the thesis director.
 Students should speak with the Academic Director the semester before they enroll in EURS 501 to discuss the proposed topic and selection of a thesis director.
 Each student must defend the completed thesis in an oral examination before a thesis committee of three faculty members.
 The student's thesis director chairs and chooses the committee in consultation with the student and the program director.
 The committee determines whether the student earns Honors.

 The European Studies program strongly encourages students to enroll in one of KU’s many study abroad programs in Europe.